opencomputeproject/SAI/doc/SAI_1.7.1 Release notes.md

 The PR related to this feature is available at [PR#1139](https://github.com/opencomputeproject/SAI/pull/1139)

 ### Add next hop group member counter
-This features adds the counter to attach a SAI counter to next hop group member, to count traffic routed to it by adding attribute SAI_NEXT_HOP_GROUP_MEMBER_ATTR_COUNTER_ID in enum sai_next_hop_group_member_attr_t for sainexthopgroup.h
+This features adds the ability to attach a SAI counter to next hop group member, to count traffic routed to it by adding attribute SAI_NEXT_HOP_GROUP_MEMBER_ATTR_COUNTER_ID in enum sai_next_hop_group_member_attr_t for sainexthopgroup.h

 The PR related to this feature is available at [PR#1150](https://github.com/opencomputeproject/SAI/pull/1150)